Veterans Group Life Insurance (VGLI)Updated: November 2, 2022

 - The servicemember is within a year and 120 days of being put on the Temporary Disability Retirement List

-VGLI does not feature an open-ended enrollment option–you have a limited time to sign up.
-Your “window of opportunity” to get this post-military life insurance coverage is one year and 120 days from your official date of separation from military service.
+VGLI has a limited window to sign up.
+To get this post-military life insurance coverage is one year and 120 days from your official date of separation from military service.

 If you apply for VGLI no later than 240 days from your date of separation, you are not required to answer health questions to be approved for this life insurance.